kubeflow/website/content/docs/components/multi-tenancy/getting-started.md

 existing notebooks.
 The contributor's access can be removed by the owner of a profile by visiting the *Manage Contributors* tab and removing the user email/id from the list of contributors.

-## Current Integration and Limitations

-The Jupyter notebooks service is the first application to be fully integrated with multi-user isolation.
-Access to the notebooks and the creation of notebooks is controlled by the profile access policies set by the Administrator or the owners of the profiles.
-Resources created by the notebooks (eg. Training jobs and deployments) will also inherit the same access.

-Metadata and Pipelines or any other applications currently don't have full fledged integration with isolation, though they will have access to the user identity through the headers of the incoming requests.
-It's upto the individual applications to leverage the available identity and create isolation stories that make sense for them.

-On GCP, the authentication and identify token is generated by GCP IAM and carried through the requests as a JWT Token in header.
-Other cloud providers can have a similar header to provide identity information.

-For on-premise deployments, Kubeflow leverages Dex as a federated OpenID connection provider and can be integrated with LDAP or Active Directory to provide authentication and identity services.